 - Take stock of your research interests and where you see your research heading.
 Research which conferences would be good outlets for your work.
 Put their dates and abstract due dates on your five-year plan.

 - Attend conferences in your fields and discuss your research with scholars in your fields and those adjacent to yours.

 - Cultivate these 7 Essential Writing Habits and set up a writing tracking system (or steal the one I made!).

 - Identify accountability systems that work for you.
 Are you more likely to write when you have to drive somewhere to meet someone?
 Do you only finish articles when faced with an impending deadline?

 What Not to Waste Your Time and Energy on in Stage 1

 I hope it goes without saying, but do not send your unrevised dissertation to academic publishers.
 Do not prepare a proposal based on your unrevised dissertation, either.

 Best Resources for Authors in Stage 1

-- If you are revising your dissertation, you need to read the first half of William Germano’s From Dissertation to Book (ebook).
+- If you are going from dissertation to book, you need to read the first half of William Germano’s From Dissertation to Book (eBook).
 It helps you decide if you are going to publish an academic book at all.